-- There are a total of five closed-book online exams, each of which is to be taken using the Respondus Lockdown Browser. - You must follow the exam guidelines (below) when taking exams in pre-nursing courses. - In the weighted course average, exams are worth 18% each. - In the exam average, exams are worth 20% each. - Unlike the assignments, these may only be taken once. - Exams consist of critical thinking multiple choice and multiple answer questions based on notes that are called "Required Reading Documents (RRDs)," assignments, and other provided study material. - Tests 1, 2, 3, and 4 are 40 questions each and covers content from their respective RRDs.
-You will be given 60 minutes to complete these exams. - Exam 5 is the final exam.
-It consists of 80 questions and is cumulative in content.
-You will be given 120 minutes to complete the final exam. - You are allowed 1.5 minutes for each exam question. - These are timed exams in which you will see and answer only one question at a time.
+- There are a total of five closed-book online exams, each of which is to be taken using the Respondus Lockdown Browser. - You must follow the exam guidelines (below) when taking exams in pre-nursing courses. - In the weighted course average, exams are worth 18% each. - In the exam average, exams are worth 20% each. - Unlike the assignments, these may only be taken once. - Exams consist of critical thinking multiple choice and multiple answer questions based on notes that are called "Required Reading Documents (RRDs)," assignments, and other provided study material. - Tests 1, 2, 3, and 4 are 45 questions each and covers content from their respective RRDs.
+You will be given 68 minutes to complete these exams. - Exam 5 is the final exam.
+It consists of 72 questions and is cumulative in content.
+You will be given 108 minutes to complete the final exam. - You are allowed 1.5 minutes for each exam question. - These are timed exams in which you will see and answer only one question at a time.
 You will not be able to go back and forth between questions. - Deadlines are important in nursing school.
 You must submit your exams by the Thursday 10:00pm deadline in the syllabus.
-Each exam submitted by a student after the deadline (ie. submitted at 10:01pm and later) will receive a 20-point penalty.